Walk and Talk Therapy

 As much as the rain is unpredictable, it can also be just as sunny so please, during warmer weather wear appropriate clothing (i.e. t-shirt, hat and sunglasses) and apply sunscreen.

 Make sure you are warm enough, but it depends on you.
 If your body warms up quickly with movement you may like to wear some layers to be able to adjust this.

-If the weather is too severe then we can arrange to meet online or by telephone at a different time.
+If the weather is too severe it may be best to arrange to meet online or by telephone at a different time.